 Can You Afford It?

-They forget that the boiler is circa 1987, and they need to have 1 percent of the value of the home socked away because something is going to break."
+According to Mitchell Roschelle, a New York-based partner at the professional services firm PwC and a co-founder of its real estate advisory practice, "They look at the monthly payment and come up with some number for utilities that they would have paid if they were renting.
+They forget that the boiler is circa 1987, and they need to have one percent of the value of the home socked away because something is going to break."

 Will It Be a Moneymaker?

 Tread carefully, though.
-If you rent your home out for less than 14 days a year, you don’t have to pay taxes on the money.
+If you rent your home for less than 14 days a year, you don’t have to pay taxes on the money.
 More than that, though, and you’re entering a complicated world of taxation that requires clear and diligent record-keeping.
-You’ve also become a landlord, which is (at a minimum) a hassle and (at a maximum) a second job.
+You’ve also become a landlord, which can sometimes turns into a second job.

 When considering buying a second home, you should also think about its resale value.
 One way to increase the resale potential is if your market could include not just vacation-home seekers but seniors seeking a place to relocate for their golden years.